8 Ways to Honor Black History Month

 Shop Black-Owned Businesses

 According to Bloomberg, Black-owned businesses are crucial to growing the American economy and are seeing a surge due to multiple factors, including business opportunities arising from the Buy Black movement that started last year.
 Continuing to support this initiative is a great way to make a notable contribution during Black History Month.
-See a list of local Black-owned businesses by influencer, Kendall.
+See a list of local Black-owned businesses here.